Back And Bicep Home Workout

 David Williams

 A diet and fitness enthusiast, David is an ex-Army Airborne Ranger and Infantry soldier with decades of fitness and wellness experience.
 A West Point graduate with a degree in engineering, he focuses on technical research related to fitness, nutrition, and wellness.
-He loves the beach, and spending time with his wife and daughters.
+He loves the beach and working out, and spending time with his wife and daughters.

 References